Joran577/mini_project/README.md

 # mini_project
-This is a demenstration on how to build and run a web application using python, flask, docker, clusters, and cassandra.
-The application uses information from the tfl API to return train line information, such as the name of the train line, which mode it is, the date modified and created.This will also return the information of the given line passed through the url.
+This is a demonstration on how to build and run a web application using python, flask, docker, clusters, and Cassandra.
+The application uses information from the Tfl API to return train line information, such as the name of the train line, which mode it is, the date modified and created.
+This will also return the information of the given line passed through the URL.

 Furthermore, the app allows the extracting of mario kart stats.
-The method created allows the ability to obtain the characters speed, based on the character name passed through the url.
+The method created allows the ability to obtain the characters speed, based on the character name passed through the URL.

 # Tfl API